gustavommcv/gustavommcv/README.md

 ### About me
 I'm a software developer and a postgraduate student in Software Architecture.

-I work as a full-stack freelancer, developing projects with technologies such as Gin, Express.js (Node), React, Angular, Docker and AWS.
+I work as a full-stack freelancer, developing projects with technologies such as Golang, Express.js (Node), React, Angular, Docker and AWS.

 Most of my repos are **private** because progress is... well, progress.
 Once they evolve from _"just messing around"_ to _"actually working"_, I’ll share them here.
 Until then, they’re safely marinating in my local repos.